ddrous/platform-runner/README.md

 `
 depending on your system.
 3. Launch your browser with the localhost and port number returned by the command above.
 For example `http://localhost:8000/`.
-4. Enjoy (and reload the page if you want to play some more)!
+4. Enjoy (and reload the webpage if you want to play some more)!

 ## Ressources
 - [Phaser](https://phaser.io/)